gbmhunter/blog/content/pages/electronics/components/transformers/_index.md

 The hysteresis loss can be seen on the BH (flux-density vs. field strength) curve.

 {{< figure src="/images/2013/02/transformer-graph-explaining-hysteresis-losses.jpg" width="609px" caption="Graph explaining the hysteresis losses in a transformer.
-Image from http://ecetutorials.com/." caption-position="bottom" >}}
+Image from http://ecetutorials.com/."  >}}

 ## Eddy Current Losses